Solid US job growth is likely to be reported for August

 That level of hiring would slightly exceed the pace in July, when employers added 157,000 jobs.
 The expected gain for August would be a solid one, though below the average increase over the previous six months of 220,000 jobs.

-The economy is expanding steadily, fueled by tax cuts, confident consumers, business investment and government spending.
+The economy is expanding steadily, fueled by tax cuts, confident consumers, greater business investment in equipment and more government spending.
+Growth reached 4.2 percent at an annual rate in the April-June quarter, the fastest such pace in four years.

+Most analysts have forecast that the economy will expand at an annual pace of at least 3 percent in the current July-September quarter.
+For the full year, the economy is on track to grow 3 percent for the first time since 2005.

+Consumer confidence rose in August to its highest level in nearly 18 years.
+Most Americans feel that jobs are widely available and expect the economy to remain healthy in the coming months, according to the Conference Board's consumer confidence survey.

 Comments